Aly-Tomato/Prims-and-Kruskals/README.md

 Another data structure used in aid of implementation were a visited list ```Vr = []```

 ### Did you run into any difficulties with the implementation?
 I ran into difficulties implementing Kruskals mostly due to poor design from the beginning.
 Originally I was just planning on implementing Prims so I decided to have a global module that will hold the different data structures instead of creating individual objects for the graphs.
 This proved difficult as many (if not all) of the algorithms I studied on Kruskal's requires an Object Oriented approach which is not what I've done with Prims.
+Because of these difficulties I've decided to shift my focus on implementing Kruskal's to developing a good test program.

 ### Example outputs from your testing as well as the results from the graph in city-pairs.txt file.
 To run the test program execute the following commands: